JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 @.
 NHHT's 2016 financial statement confirmed that _"Following changes announced by the Government in July 2015, we paused our start on sites to reassess scheme viability and to review our blend of tenures to reflect Government priorities ..
 Starts on site slowed down as we paused to reappraise the tenure split of schemes following the social rent cuts announced in the Government’s summer budget."_

 @.
-In September the Acquiring Authority announced at a [Cabinet meeting](http://moderngov.southwark.gov.uk/documents/s63817/Report.Aylesbury%20Regeneration%20Delivery.pdf) that _"the impact of measures in the Housing and Planning Act have reduced the ability of NHHT’s Board to progress Phase 2 and Plot 18 at this stage"_ (para 8) and that "_due to the costs"_ and _"CPO delay"_ (para 12), NHHT was no longer willing to fund the demolition costs of the FDS that it was obliged to under the terms of the Development Partnership Agreement (DPA).
+In September the Acquiring Authority announced at a [Cabinet meeting](http://moderngov.southwark.gov.uk/documents/s63817/Report.Aylesbury%20Regeneration%20Delivery.pdf) that _"the impact of measures in the Housing and Planning Act have reduced the ability of NHHT’s Board to progress Phase 2 and Plot 18 at this stage"_ (para 8) and that "_due to the costs"_ and _"CPO delay"_, NHHT was no longer willing to fund the demolition costs of the FDS that it was obliged to under the terms of the Development Partnership Agreement (DPA) - (para 12).

 ![Sep 2016 Cabinet report](http://35percent.org/img/sep2016cabinet.png)

 @.
-The Cabinet report went on to say that NHHT was no longer willing to continue underwriting the ongoing costs of the scheme and that the Acquiring Authority has decided to step in and provide funding instead. (para.
-12)

-@.
 NHHT's board's refusal to continue funding the Scheme as a result of viability concerns, provides evidence that just because NHHT is running a bumper surplus and has liquidity, it's board will not proceed with schemes that are not financially viable, regardless of any contractual obligations to do so.

 @.
 The Objectors note the evidence provided to the previous inquiry, with which the Acquiring Authority successfully argued that there was both board-level approval and contractual requirements in the DPA obliging NHHT to proceed with the FDS Scheme regardless of whether it is viable or not. (see paras 92 and 388 of the inspector's report)

 @.
-The Acquiring Authority's updated Statement of Case claims similarly: "this phase of the development is not subject to viability testing"_.
-NHHT's board decision not to continue funding the Scheme provides clear evidence to the contrary.
+The Acquiring Authority's updated Statement of Case claims similarly: _"this phase of the development is not subject to viability testing"_ (para 11.2.6).
+The Objectors submit that NHHT's board decision not to continue funding the Scheme provides clear evidence to the contrary.

 @.
-In June 2016 NHHT was [downgraded](http://35percent.org/img/nhhtmoodys.pdf) by Moodys.
-Moodys' downgrade notice mentioned NHHT's significant development pipeline and its three major schemes; the Aylesbury estate, Canada Water and a scheme in Hounslow.
+In June 2016 NHHT's credit rating was downgraded by Moodys.
+The [downgrade report](http://35percent.org/img/nhhtmoodys.pdf) mentioned NHHT's significant development pipeline and its three major schemes; the Aylesbury estate, Canada Water and a scheme in Hounslow.

 @.
 The Moodys report states that just 7% of the homes in NHHT's pipeline are social rent.
-So the replacement 'social' homes on the FDS must have been included in these figures as affordable rent.
-To conclude: Moody's capex to revenue ratio must have been based on the provision of affordable rent not social rent.
+From this it can only be understood that the replacement 'social rent' homes on the FDS must have been included in these figures as affordable rent.

+@.
+As a result, the capex to revenue ratio reported to Moodys and other credit agencies, must have been based on the provision of affordable rent not social rent.
 Had it been based on social rent then the capex to revenue ratio would have been much higher.
-So either Moodys have been given incorrect info on the tenure mix of NHHT's pipeline or the replacement 'social rent' homes on the Aylesbury will be affordable rent..
+This suggests that either Moodys have been given incorrect info on the tenure mix of NHHT's pipeline or the replacement 'social rent' homes on the Aylesbury will be Affordable Rent.

 ![Extract from Moodys downgrading [announcement](http://35percent.org/img/nhhtmoodys.pdf)](http://35percent.org/img/nhhtmoodys.png)